sunface/rust-by-practice/src/formatted-output/debug-display.md

     // The problem with `derive` is there is no control over how
     // the results look.
 What if I want this to just show a `7`?

-    /* Make it output: Now 7 will print! */
+    /* Make it print: Now 7 will print! */
     println!("Now {:?} will print!", Deep(Structure(7)));
 }
 ```